 Regarding construct validity, the questionnaires were composed of several questions to reduce threats related to a lack of knowledge from the game, thus exploring different aspects from it.
 Another risk is related to people being afraid of being evaluated, thus trying to “look better” by lying.
 This is the case of how long they took to finish answering the questionnaire.
 To minimize this, we had a strict timetable for each activity, stating the exact time they began answering the questionnaire and verifying the time they finished and delivered the questionnaire.

 A threat related to conclusion validity is the reliability of measures.
 This is dependent on factors like question wording, which may allow for different interpretations, and the graph layout.
 To minimize the threat, we answered any doubts voiced by volunteers related to the questions in the questionnaire or regarding the tool (Prov Viewer).
+Another threat is related to the fact that volunteers examined a video of the gameplay session instead of playing it.
+In a real situation, they would play the game then proceed to the game flux analysis with provenance, making the provenance analysis more efficient due to the fact that the concepts and situations were experienced by the player himself, instead of analyzing a gameplay video from another player.

 CONCLUSION